(DAPP) Domestic Abuse Perpetrator Programme

 This support offers a robust risk management and safeguarding which is tailored to each individual’s needs.

-During the programme, participants will cover:
+During the programme, some of the topics participants will cover are:

 - The damaging effects of blaming others for their behaviour and how to stop doing it